Looking for a foreclosure or REO property in ?

-What is an REO?
+What's an REO?

 Is an REO in Clearwater a bargain?

-Time to make an offer?
+All set to make an offer?

 Most mortgage companies have a REO department that you'll work with while buying a REO property from them.
 Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know about the condition of the property and what their process is for taking offers.
 Since banks typically sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and withdraw the offer if you find it.

 As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
 Once you've submitted your offer, you can expect the bank to counter offer.
 From there it will be your choice whether to accept their counter, or offer a counter to the counter offer.
 Understand, you'll be dealing with a process that usually involves multiple people at the bank, and they don't work evenings or weekends.
 It's typical for the process of offers and counter offers to take days or even weeks.